 Analysis and Test Results

-We ranked and scored the performance of each of these products when tasked with juicing limes, lemons, grapefruits, and oranges, looking at both the juice yield and the pulp produced, as well as the ease in cleaning out each of these products after use.
+We ranked and scored the performance of each of these products when tasked with juicing limes, lemons, grapefruit, and oranges, looking at both the juice yield and the pulp produced, as well as the ease in cleaning out each of these products after use.

-Lemons & Limes
+Lemons and Limes

-Grapefruits & Oranges
+Grapefruits and Oranges

-The Proctor Silex easily claimed the top spot in both of our larger citrus tests, having the highest juice yield of 2 large grapefruits by 25-75 mL.
+The Proctor Silex easily claimed the top spot in both of our larger citrus tests, having the highest juice yield of two large grapefruits by 25-75 mL.
 It continued its dominance in our orange juice test, outperforming the yield of the other two products by about 10 mL.
 However, the Proctor Silex does generate quite a bit of pulp in its pulp strainer.

 The BLACK+DECKER is almost identical in performance to the Proctor Silex at juicing grapefruits, but had a surprisingly low orange juice yield.
 The Cuisinart held its own with grapefruits and only created 25 mL less orange juice than the Proctor Silex, but it had to be cleaned out after every orange to keep from clogging, again being extremely inconvenient to use.

 We conducted over 15 different evaluations to rank and score each product, dividing these tests among five rating metrics — Juice Quality, Soft Produce, Hard Produce, Leafy Greens, and Cleaning — each weighted based on its significance to the overall score.
 The sections below describe our results, comparing the performance of each product against the rest of the pack for each metric.

-Moving on to the R.A.O. drink, the Cuisinart maintained a slight edge on the Omega, producing very smooth juice that had little to no pulp.
-It tasted great, but again was a little on the thicker side, though not as thick as the BELLA 13694.
-There was only a little bit of foam, though the color was a little bit lighter than the Omega.
-The Omega's juice had a little pulp, but still tasted great.
+Moving on to the R.A.O. drink, the Cuisinart produced a very smooth juice that had little to no pulp.
+It tasted great but again was a little on the thicker side, though not as thick as the BELLA 13694.
+There was only a little bit of foam, though the color was a little bit lighter side.
+Overall the Cuisinart produced thicker juice without any pulp, with a smooth and creamy texture.

 Performance for the two Breville models was similar for our romaine, apple, orange juice, with both drinks being very smooth with minuscule amounts of pulp.
 However, the citrus flavor stood out in the drink produced by the Juice Fountain, with the Elite producing juice with a much more neutral flavor.
 Both of these models only produced minimal foam.

-Performance of this pair dropped when creating the "Sunset Blend".
+Performance of the Aicok and the Hamilton Beach dropped when creating the "Sunset Blend", while the Mooka did quite a bit better.
 The Hamilton Beach had a decent amount of pulp, with the Aicok producing even more.
 Both drinks were a little on the watery side and tasted about average compared to the rest of the group.